RoboEngine: Plug-and-Play Robot Data Augmentation with Semantic Robot Segmentation and Background Generation: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work is supported by the National Key R\&D Program of China (2022ZD0161700), National Natural Science Foundation of China (62176135), Shanghai Qi Zhi Institute Innovation Program SQZ202306 and the Tsinghua University Dushi Program.
+This work is supported by the National Key R\&D Program of China (2022ZD0161700), National Natural Science Foundation of China (62176135), Shanghai Qi Zhi Institute Innovation Program SQZ202306 and the Tsinghua University Dushi Program, the grant of National Natural Science Foundation of China (NSFC) 12201341.